gaborbernat/algo-notes/useful_knowledge/balanced_binary_search_trees.md

 The implementation of `deleteMax` is similar.
 Now we make use of this method to enables removing a node whose both two children are not null.
 The idea is simple.
-We replace the node with the node with minimum key in its right subtree and then use `deleteMin` to delete that min node.(Or we replace it with the node with maximum key in its left subtree)
+We replace the node with the node with minimum key in its right sub-tree and then use `deleteMin` to delete that min node.(Or we replace it with the node with maximum key in its left sub-tree)

 To achieve this, we may need another function to get the node with minimum key first.
 Here we use loop instead of recursion to do this.